CDDLeiden/DrugEx/docs/use.rst

 Usage
 =====

-You can use the command-line interface to preprocess data and build models.
-You will need to run multiple scripts to be able to obtain a final model.
+The command-line interface can be used to preprocess data and build models.
+In order to obtain a final model and generate novel compounds you will need to run multiple scripts.
 The description of the functionality of each script can be displayed with the :code:`--help` argument.
 For example, the help message for the :code:`drugex.dataset` script can be shown as follows:

 ..  code-block::

     python -m drugex.dataset --help

-A simple command-line workflow to fine-tune and optimize a graph-based model is given below (see :ref:`cli-example`).
+A basic command-line workflow to fine-tune and optimize a graph-based model is given below (see :ref:`cli-example`).
+In addition to this we also show a few other workflows to show some of the other functionalities.

+The command downloads the data and models required for running the CLI examples and saves them in the tutorial/CLI folder.

+..  code-block:: bash
+    python -m drugex.download -o tutorial/CLI

 If you want more control over the inputs and outputs or want to customize DrugEx a bit more, you can also use the Python API directly (see :ref:`api-docs`).
 You can find a tutorial with Jupyter notebooks illustrating some common use cases in the project `source code <https://github.com/CDDLeiden/DrugEx/tree/master/tutorial>`_.